open-xml-templating/docxtemplater/docs/source/faq.rst

     const doc = new Docxtemplater(zip, { modules: [iModule] });
     const tags = iModule.getAllTags();
     console.log(tags);
-    // After getting the tags, you can optionally set some data and render the document like this :
+    // After getting the tags, you can optionally set some data and render the document like this:
     // doc.setData(data);
     // doc.render();

-With the following template :
+With the following template:

 .. code-block:: text